-Come journey with me to the relatively undiscovered jewel of North East Thailand, where it's possible to escape time and a world almost forgotten with a tradition that's almost vanished.
+Come journey with me to the relatively undiscovered jewel of North East Thailand, where it's possible to escape time and a place almost forgotten with a tradition that's almost vanished.

 This region of Thailand is largely untouched by tourism, making it the ideal destination should you wish for an adventure with a flirtatious difference in historical, cultural and scenic beauty.

 But first things first.
 Whether I'm out shopping, taking a tour or booking a hotel reservation, the most common question I'm always asked by Thai people around the country is: Where come from?
 May not be quite the same as we say: Where do you come? from a more politically correct form of English.
 Nevertheless, no matter where we or they come from, we fully understand.

 Thai people living in the cities can speak some basic English words and phrases, but they are also akin to shortening some of the sentences.
 Not only is this delightful, but amusing at times.
 Many Thai people have an incredible innocent aura about them, which allows them to get away from having to speak like a westerner.